ucan-wg/spec/README.md

 <!-- Footnotes -->

-[^b58btc]: The choice of `base58btc` retains compatibility with common CID tools, and forces a canonical CID encoding unlike `base32`'s case-insensitivity.
 [^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical trade-off for many systems.
 UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 <!-- Internal Links -->